Maiwut state speaker welcomes defection of top rebel commander

 In a statement issued on Thursday, lawmaker Choul D. Kir, who hails from the constituency of the defected armed opposition commander, also lauded government for welcoming Puot, saying it was time for peace, forgiveness and reconciliation.

-“On behalf of Maiwut community in Government and on my own behalf with capacity as Speaker of the House, I would like to congratulate General James Ochan and Gajaak suported the Provisional Military and Political Council (PMPC) for wise decision they have made.
+“On behalf of Maiwut community in Government and on my own behalf with capacity as Speaker of the House, I would like to congratulate General James Ochan and Gajaak supported the Provisional Military and Political Council (PMPC) for the wise decision they have made.
 The declaration will cease hostility and bring lasting peace in Gajaak areas”, Kir said.

-South Sudan’s Information minister, Michael Makuei said government welcomes the defected rebel official, but did not mention the circumstances under which the armed opposition commander made the decision to abandon the SPLM/A-IO forces.
+South Sudan’s Information minister, Michael Makuei said government welcomes the defected rebel official but did not mention the circumstances under which the armed opposition commander made the decision to abandon the SPLM/A-IO forces.

 It remains unclear what would be done to troops that defected alongside Puot.